-Charlie’s Gate was named after the many times that the Royal Train was stabled here overnight carrying members of the Royal Family, including HRH Prince Charles, Duke of Cornwall.
+Charlie’s Gate was named after the many times that the Royal Train was stabled here overnight carrying members of the Royal Family, including King Charles III.

 After passing under the A38 in what appears to be a tunnel, but is actually a bridge, the line continues to climb sharply and approaches Colesloggett Halt, built in 1992 to serve a Farm Park adjacent to the station (now closed).
 Trains to, and not from, Bodmin Parkway stop here.
 The Halt makes an ideal place to alight from the train for walks in the nearby Cardinham Woods.
 The Public Footpath to the Woods is 1 ½ miles long.
 It can be wet and muddy at times, runs through fields and has stiles at certain points and is not recommended for wheelchairs, pushchairs or those with reduced mobility.

 Quarry Curve & Walker Lines

 Continuing to climb, the line passes under both the A38 and A30 trunk roads before reaching the summit – and the highest point of the whole 6½-mile line – at Quarry Curve.
 Now on the outskirts of Bodmin, the branch skirts the edge of Walker Lines Industrial Estate and the Gilbert Monument on Bodmin Beacon, erected in 1857, can be glimpsed in the background, before descending towards the town.